Toto Tamuz

-Toto Adaruns Tamuz Temile (טוטו אדיוראנס תמוז טמילה; born 1 April 1988) is a Nigerian-born Israeli former professional footballer who played as a forward.
+Toto Adaruns Tamuz Temile (טוטו אדיוראנס תמוז טמילה; born 1 April 1988) is a former professional footballer who played as a forward.

 Born in Nigeria, he grew up in Israel from infancy after his father, Nigerian footballer Clement Temile, moved there.
-From 2006 to 2007, he made ten appearances for the Israeli national team, scoring twice.
+From 2006 to 2007, he made ten appearances for the Israel national team, scoring twice.

 Early life

 Born in Warri, Nigeria, his parents came to Israel in 1990, where his father, Nigerian footballer Clement Temile, played professionally for Beitar Netanya.
 His cousins Omonigho Temile and Frank Temile were also footballers.
 When Beitar Netanya ran into financial difficulties and was forced to stop paying salaries, his parents reverted to working various odd jobs.
 His parents left Israel in 1991 to try to find gainful employment in Nigeria or elsewhere, leaving Toto temporarily with a teammate of his father.
 When it became obvious that his parents were not coming back for him, Toto was adopted (unofficially) by Israeli citizen Orit Tamuz who cared for him and raised him as her own child, which is where his Hebrew surname Tamuz derives from.
 Although it is unclear if he formally converted to Judaism, it was stated in a 2007 Ynetnews article that Tamuz was raised Jewish, attending the synagogue on holidays and performing kiddush each Friday.